usama247/taiga/README.md

 # taiga
-taiga installation on debian 9
+taiga installation on debian 9 using script.